ulixee/hero/docs/main/Help/migration-guide.md

 ## Server Setup

-If you use a Client/Server Setup, you'll find that we moved the `Server` module out of Hero, and into [@ulixee/server][server].
+If you use a Client/Server Setup, you'll find that we moved the `Server` module out of SecretAgent, and into [@ulixee/miner][miner].
 You get the same functionality out of the box - a Server you can install on a machine and your DOM, interactions and other commands all serialize seamlessly.

 To avoid installing the whole Chrome infrastructure on your client side, you can use the light client - `npm i @ulixee/hero`.
 It's the equivalent of `@secret-agent/client`.

 ## Handlers

-Hero doesn't have a Handler or Server directly in the project. [@ulixee/server][server] is the new approach for setting up a remote Server, and we've decided to go a new direction for our preferred deployment strategy.
+Hero doesn't have a Handler or Server directly in the project. [@ulixee/miner][miner] is the new approach for setting up a remote server, and we've decided to go a new direction for our preferred deployment strategy.
 The new strategy is called [Databoxes][databox], and greatly improves efficiency and has a much simpler remote deployment (well, it will soon :).

 Databoxes focus on creating a remotely callable "function" that wraps a Hero script in a composable "unit".
 You can vary inputs and collect outputs, or retry a script from a new IP address without having to think much about how to do that yourself.